MarkWilcock/Generative-AI-Course/90 Resources.md

 ## More technical details about how LLMs work

-Andrej Kaparthy explains the maths of [back propogation in neural nets](https://youtu.be/VMj-3S1tku0?si=_guPyeexsGlA7nvn).
+Andrej Kaparthy explains the maths of back propogation in neural nets.
+[The spelled-out intro to neural networks and backpropagation: building micrograd](https://youtu.be/VMj-3S1tku0?si=_guPyeexsGlA7nvn).

 ## Example datasets